MicrosoftDocs/SupportArticles-docs/support/sql/tools/use-sqldumper-generate-dump-file.md

   - Change the auto failover of all replicas to manual failover.
 In SSMS, right-click replica, select **Properties** and change the "auto failover" of all replicas to manual failover on the **Properties** tab.
 For more information, see [Change the Failover Mode of an Availability Replica (SQL Server)](/sql/database-engine/availability-groups/windows/change-the-failover-mode-of-an-availability-replica-sql-server).
   - Increase the **LeaseTimeout** to 60,000 ms (60 seconds) and change **HealthCheckTimeout** to 90,000 ms (90 seconds).
 In **Cluster Administrator**, right-click AG resource, select **Properties**, and then switch to the **Properties** tab to modify both settings.
 For more information, see [Configure HealthCheckTimeout Property Settings](/sql/sql-server/failover-clusters/windows/configure-healthchecktimeout-property-settings).

-## Improvements to reduce the impact on SQL Server
+## Product improvements to reduce the impact on SQL Server

 Three major improvements have been added to recent versions of SQL Server to reduce the size of the dump file and/or time for generating the memory dump: